status-im/nim-metrics/README.md

 their total heap usage (from all threads), at the time the metric is created.
 Since this set changes with time, you'll see more than 10 types in Grafana.

-These system metrics are being updated automatically when a user-defined metric is changed in the main thread, but only if a minimal interval has passed since the last update (defaults to 10 second).
+The thread-specific metrics are being updated automatically when a user-defined metric is changed in the main thread, but only if a minimal interval has passed since the last update (defaults to 10 second).
+All other system metrics are custom collectors which are updated at collection time.

 ```nim
 import times